Random Source

 A uniform random vector.

-If the block is configured to have channels, then each output sample is a random vector of independent data.
+If a block is configured to have channels, then each output sample is a random vector of independent data.
 We can write as , where , with и - are the minimum and maximum values of the vector parameters, respectively.
-If the Samples per frame parameter is set to , then each output frame is a by matrix of independent homogeneous random vector rows.
+If the parameter Samples per frame is set to , then each output frame is a by matrix of independent homogeneous uniform random vector rows.

 If the block is configured to generate a complex scalar random variable , where .